MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-scope-property.md

 -   On a [!INCLUDE[nav_phone](../includes/nav_phone_md.md)], if the **Scope** property is set to **Page**, the action will be shown in the page action menu.
 If the **Scope** property is set to **Repeater**, there are two scenarios:

-    -   If the list **is** associated with a card page, the developer must make sure to add the action functionality to this card page.
+    -   If the list **is** associated with a card page, then the action is not available on the list page anywhere, and you should add the action to the card page.

     -   If the list **is not** associated with a card page, and the user taps a row in the list to view details, the action is available on the details page.